 Sinus pressure can occur when illness, injury, or allergies cause tissue swelling inside the nasal passages.
-Decongestants, antihistamines, and other medications can help relieve it.
+The best medication for sinus pressure can vary, but decongestants, antihistamines, and other medications can help relieve it.

 The best medication for sinus pressure will depend on several factors, including the cause of the problem and a person’s circumstances.